-Elekta recommends that you use a secured VLAN, with only the Treatment Delivery Suite computers connected such as Integrity, XVI, iViewGT or the Treatment Control station of our afterloaders.
-Only the applicable ports required for operation such as the DICOM interface should be allowed to be configured.
-The Network Security Solution (NSS) provides this capability.
+Elekta recommends that you use a secured VLAN, with only the Delivery Suite computers connected such as Integrity, XVI, iViewGT or the Treatment Control station of our afterloaders.
+Only the applicable ports required for operation such as the DICOM interface should be configured.
+The Elekta Network Security Solution (NSS) provides this capability or it can be configured in the local firewall software.

-- Only software provided by Elekta should be installed on the computers provided as part of the Treatment delivery suite. - These treatment delivery systems should not be used to access email, nor untrusted websites. - Except for Neuroscience solutions anti-malware scans are permitted (out of clinical hours) from a computer on the same network.
+- Only software provided by Elekta should be installed on the computers provided as part of the Linac Delivery Suite - These treatment delivery computers should not be used to access email or the internet. - Except for Neuroscience solutions anti-malware scans are permitted (outside of clinical hours) from a computer on the same network.
 This can be achieved using the NSS for some products (no anti-malware software is installed on the control system).
+For Brachytherapy it is allowed to run anti-malware software on the Treatment Control stations and Treatment Planning systems.
+See the product manuals for the specific configurations.
 For Neuroscience, anti-malware scans are not done.
-Instead these systems contain white list based anti-malware solutions that prevents all non certified programs from executing. - Make sure that regular backups of the systems are taken. - All computers are at risk of malware contamination from external storage devices and media, for example CD-ROM, DVD-ROM, USB hard disks, and USB flash memory drives.
-Elekta recommends that you examine storage devices and media for malware and remove the malware before you use the device or media on a computer. - Continually perform a risk analysis of your HIPAA security rules as part of your security management processes and implement additionnal safeguards if required.
+Instead these systems contain white list based anti-malware solutions that prevent all non-certified programs from executing. - Make sure that regular backups of the databases and systems are taken and that these are stored in a secure location.
+Check the product manuals for specific recommendations. - All computers are at risk of malware contamination from external storage devices and media, for example CD-ROM, DVD-ROM, USB hard disks, and USB flash memory drives.
+Elekta recommends that you examine storage devices and media for malware and remove the malware before you use the device or media on a computer. - For Brachytherapy a USB drive can be used to export a plan from the Treatment Planning System to the Treatment Control system in case of network problems.
+We strongly recommend to use a dedicated USB drive for this and examine the USB drive for malware contamination on regular basis. - Continually perform a risk analysis of your HIPAA security rules as part of your security management processes and implement additional safeguards if required.
 A U.S. government guideline on HIPAA in relationship to computer operating systems is provided below.

-Does the end of support for Windows XP pose a risk to HIPAA compliance?

-It is Elekta's analysis that the end of support for XP does not impact HIPAA compliance.
-This is backed up by the following statement from HHS and the fact that no known vulnerabilities exist that, as stated before, could pose a safety threat or compromise patient data.
+Does the end of support for Windows 7 and Windows 2008 Server R2 pose a risk to HIPAA compliance?
+It is Elekta's analysis that the end of support does not impact HIPAA compliance.
+This is backed up by the following statement from the U.S. Department of Health and Human Services (HHS) and the fact that no known vulnerabilities exist that, as stated before, could pose a safety threat or compromise patient data.
 The highlighting in the passage was done by Elekta for your convenience.

-"HHS HIPAA FAQ - Security Rule
+"HHS Health Insurance Portability and Accountability Act (HIPAA) FAQ - Security Rule"